 Please note: The compulsory insurance in the statutory health insurance (GKV) takes effect automatically and also retrospectively!
 If your registration for membership in a (freely chosen) health insurance company is delayed, this will result in premium debts.
 This is the case even if you did not know about the occurrence of compulsory insurance.
 If you have any premium debts, be sure to visit an Advice centre: Premium debts can be reduced or waived under certain circumstances.
 The start of compulsory insurance can possibly also be postponed.

 Who is subject to compulsory insurance in the GKV system is regulated by law (in § 5 para.
-1 of the Social Code V lists for whom the compulsory insurance in the Statutory health insurance (GKV) applies.
+1 of the Social Code Book V).
 This also includes employees up to a certain income.
-The income limit for 2021 is 64.350 Euro.
+The income limit for 2022 is 64,350 Euro.
 Above this limit, you can choose whether you want to be insured with private health insurance (PKV) or voluntarily with statutory health insurance (GKV).
 You have to choose one of these two variants.
 It is not possible to forego health insurance cover entirely!
 If you are marginally employed (keyword “mini job”) or self-employed, then find out more here.

 If your spouse lives in Germany and does not work, you can also insure them in the Statutory health insurance (GKV).
 There are no additional costs for doing so.
 The same applies to your children (Family insurance according to § 10 of the Social Code V).
 For family members whose entitlement to family insurance ends in the country of origin or for whom family insurance is excluded, voluntary insurance in the Statutory health insurance (GKV) (according to § 9 Social Code V) comes into consideration.
 The voluntary insurance must be reported to a health insurance company within three months of the expiry of the insurance cover.